stata2r/stata2r.github.io/src/data.table/README.md

 ## Merge

-### Import and prep secondary dataset on airport characterists
+### Import and prep secondary dataset

+**Note:** Our secondary dataset for demonstrating the merges in this section will be one on airport characteristics.

 <div class='code--container'>
 <div>